 Timely Action

-The RAB shall conduct its affairs in a timely manner so as to facilitate timely rehabilitation activities.
+The RAB shall conduct its affairs in a timely manner so as to facilitate timely restoration activities.

 External Communication

-The RAB shall develop and maintain an effective information distribution network for information on RAB activities and RAB requests for public comment, opinion and questions.
+The RAB shall develop and maintain an effective information distribution network for information on RAB activities and RAB requests for public comment, opinion, and questions.
 The network may include the commercial media, libraries, schools, city councils, electronic media, direct mail, and others as determined beneficial.

 Responsible Communication